ThatOpen/web-ifc-viewer/CONTRIBUTING.md

     {"id": 8, "type": "IFCDIRECTION", "properties":"(1.,0.,0.)"},
     {"id": 9, "type": "IFCAXIS2PLACEMENT3D", "properties":"(#6,#7,#8)"}]

 This way, the parser can iterate all the items and extract the information one by one.
-Extracting the _express ID_ and the _ifc class_ is a trivial task that you can see implemented in the [items reader](https://github.com/agviegas/IFC.js/blob/master/src/ifc-parser/ifc-services/ifc-items-reader.js) module.
+Extracting the _express ID_ and the _type_ is a trivial task that you can see implemented in the [items reader](https://github.com/agviegas/IFC.js/blob/master/src/ifc-parser/ifc-services/ifc-items-reader.js) module.
 Now, extracting the information from the _properties_ is where the difficulty lies, and the rest of the steps of the parser will concentrate on this task.
 Thus, note that from now on each parsing step is referring exclusively to parsing a single _properties_ field.
 The code will iterate through this object and apply the following logic to the _properties_ of each item.

 #### 5.2.2.
 The lexer